 “Thank you for your interest in our company.
 Unfortunately, you’re not good enough.
 Not smart enough.
 Not talented enough.
 Goodbye, and don’t come back.”

-Frankly, there’s a lot you can do.
+Fortunately, there’s a lot you can do.
 Start by taking a deep breath, and then…

 Even when you’re turned down, you can spin the experience into a learning opportunity.
 What did you learn about the company?
 About the industry?
 What new networking connections did you make?
 What have you discovered about your skills, compared to what recruiters and hiring managers are looking for?

-Don’t think of it as “rejection.”
-Think of it as “practice.”
+Don’t think of it as rejection, think of it as practice.
 Leverage every bit of information to hone your resume and interviewing skills, get insight into what employers want, and meet new people in the industry.
 People that can help you.
 But only if you pay attention, be honest with yourself and actively learn from the experience.

 It’s easy to fall headlong into a negative frame of mind, and stall out on your job search.
 So learn from it, but don’t dwell on it.
 Leave those rejection letters in your rear-view mirror.
 They’re just little speed bumps on the road to the ultimate goal.
 Remember to focus all of your energy on the one thing you can affect: Your future.